-Looking to decorate your home for Halloween on a budget?
-Sharing 6 inexpensive Halloween decorating ideas and items that will turn your home into a spooky haunted house without breaking the bank!
+Decorating for Halloween on a budget?
+Sharing 6 inexpensive Halloween decorating ideas and items that will turn your home into a spooky house without breaking the bank!

 I also don’t want to spend too much time decorating for Halloween.
 Easy and quick ideas are the goal for October.

-Here are my 6 must have items to decorate your home for Halloween.
-These are cheap and easy Halloween decor ideas that are also perfect for apartments and dorm rooms!
+Here are my 6 must-have items to decorate your home for Halloween.
+These are cheap and easy Halloween decoration ideas that are also perfect for apartments and dorm rooms!

-Place them on bars, shelves, consoles, books… etc. Skulls are instant inexpensive Halloween decor!
+Place them on bars, shelves, consoles, books… etc. Skulls are instant, inexpensive Halloween decorations!

-Bats are one of my favorite ways to add a little spook to our home, in a charming way!
+Bats are one of my favorite ways to add a little spook to our home in a charming way!
 The bats we use are felt bats from Grandin Road.
-The quality is so good and they can be used over and over.
-They have wire in the wings to form them.
+The quality is so good, and they can be used repeatedly.
+They have wires in the wings to form them.

 Just add a sticky dot on the back of the bat and place several in one area to make a big impact.

-Use construction paper to cut which hats, masks and more to decorate with.
-I cut out a witch hat and stuck in on our horse photos.
+Use construction paper to cut hats, masks, and more to decorate with.
+I cut out a witch hat and stuck it on our horse photos.
 You can also do this with paintings too.
 It adds a little spooky charm to your home.

 Pumpkins are one of the items I buy every year.
-You can purchase faux pumpkins which will save money, but I personally like using real ones.
-There are several versions of pumpkins you can buy to deocorate with!
+You can purchase faux pumpkins, which will save money, but I like using real ones.
+There are several versions of pumpkins you can buy to decorate with!

-- Mini pumpkins fill vases, decorate shelves and tables.
+- Mini pumpkins fill vases and decorate shelves and tables.